The exceptional zero conjecture for symmetric powers of CM modular forms: the ordinary case: The arithmetic L -invariant

 We begin by remarking that Greenberg's theory predicts when a Galois representation $V$ has a trivial zero at $s=1$.
 So, the $L$-invariant denoted by $\mc{L}(V)$ in \cite{H10} is what we denote here by $\mc{L}_p^{\Gr}(1,V,\mathbf{1})$.
 Furthermore, saying that a trivial zero of $V$ should occur at $s=a_0$ is the same as saying that it should occur at $s=1$ for $V(1-a_0)$.

-The discussion in \cite[\S1.3]{H10} on the expected location of trivial zeroes of the symmetric powers of $f$ applies here, as well.\footnote{ There the Nebentypus was assumed to be trivial, whereas here we only assume it has conductor prime to $p$.
+The discussion in \cite[\S1.3]{H10} on the expected location of trivial zeroes of the symmetric powers of $f$ applies here as well.\footnote{ There the Nebentypus was assumed to be trivial, whereas here we only assume it has conductor prime to $p$.
 However, the same arguments go through without modification. } Therefore, we can say that the trivial zeroes we found on the analytic side in the previous section are exactly those predicted by Greenberg's arithmetic theory and they occur with the expected order.
 It then remains to check that the $L$-invariants are as predicted.
 Let $\rho_n$ be defined as in the previous section, with $n=2m$ and $m$ odd.
 By definition, $\mc{L}_p^{\Gr}(0,\rho_n,\mathbf{1})=\mc{L}(\rho_n(1))$ which in turn is defined\footnote{This definition is implicit in \cite{G94}.} to be $-\mc{L}((\rho_n(1))^\vee(1))$.
 Since $(\rho_n(1))^\vee(1)=\rho_n^\vee$, this gives equation \eqref{rem:eqn3} mentioned above.
 There is a condition that must be satisfied in order for Greenberg's definition of the $L$-invariant of $V$ to make sense, namely that the balanced Selmer group $\bSel_\QQ(V)$ vanishes.
 As in Proposition 1.3 of \cite{H10}, we have that $\bSel_\QQ(\rho_n)=H^1_f(\QQ,\rho_n)$ where the latter is the likely more familiar Bloch--Kato Selmer group defined in \cite{BK90}.
 Similarly for $\rho_n^\vee$.
-Using some deep results of Rubin's on the main conjecture for imaginary quadratic fields, we obtain the following result.
+Using some deep results of Rubin's on the main conjecture for imaginary quadratic fields, we obtain the following result. \begin{proposition} The balanced Selmer groups $\bSel_\QQ(\rho_n)$ and $\bSel_\QQ(\rho_n^\vee)$ vanish. \end{proposition} \begin{proof} The decomposition in \eqref{eqn:symndecomp} gives that